sirech/terragrate/README.md

 }
 ```

-I have provisioned it as part my infrastructure, and the resource is called now `public_network.docker_network.network`.
+I have provisioned the resource, which is identified as `public_network.docker_network.network` in the state.

-During a refactoring, we extract this resource to a module called 'network' to make it more reusable.
-Now we will use it by writing:
+During a refactoring, we extract this resource to a module called _network_ to make it more reusable.
+Now we will use it a bit differently:

 ```hcl
 module "public_network" {